-It's six years now since we first introduced our “Active & Cappuccino” cruises.
-Featuring a well-done blend of swimming, sunbathing, short bike tours, sightseeing tours, guided walks and easy hikes, these itineraries could be best described as „active light with a pinch of culture“.
+Featuring a well-done blend of swimming, sunbathing, short bike tours, sightseeing tours, guided walks and easy hikes, our “Active & Cappuccino” cruises could be best described as „active light with a pinch of culture“.
 The Cetina Canyon rafting adventure is one of the finest highlights to be mentioned.
 The program – always accompanied by a tour guide – is aimed at all those who don’t just want to spend their cruise on the sun deck and in the crystal-clear waters of the Adriatic, but don’t want either to be forced to go on daily bike tours of 40 or 50 km or spend hours on hikes.
 And, of course, there’s enough time left over to sit around or enjoy a relaxed cappuccino.
 Our “Active & Cappuccino” cruise is also suitable for families with children, as it’s also possible to hire children’s bikes.
 According to the motto “anything goes but nothing’s compulsory”, you decide for yourself which activities you want to participate in or if you would just like to spend one or more days on the boat relaxing and enjoying your free time.

-Trogir – Split – Omiš – Cetina Canyon (rafting) – Makarska Riviera – Pelješac Peninsula – Island of Mljet – Island of Korčula – Island of Hvar – Island of Brač – Trogir
+Trogir – Split – Krilo Jesenice (Omiš) – Cetina Canyon (rafting) – Makarska Riviera – Pelješac Peninsula – Island of Mljet – Island of Korčula – Island of Hvar – Island of Brač – Trogir

-If you are coming by car you can drive to the parking reception (as indicated in your travel documents) from 10:00 am.
-Upon arrival, our staff will show you where to park and unload your car.
-Our service-team will take your luggage to the port.
-Please note that embarkation time is from 12:00 am to 2:00 pm.
+Between 1:00 pm and 2:00 pm boarding at the port of Trogir.
+If you arrive in Trogir by your own car, you can drive to our car park reception from 10:00 am until 1:00 pm at the latest.
+Here you can park your car and our service team will bring your luggage to the port or to the ship in time.
+You will reach the harbour in about ten minutes on foot (approx. 1,100 m) via the pedestrian bridge.
 Our bicycles will be waiting for you in front of the boat.
 After having chosen the right bike for you, our staff will proceed with loading the bicycles on board.
 There follows a meet & greet including a welcome drink with our representative, and you will have a chance to get to know the crew and your fellow passengers.
-While enjoying a snack, at about 3:00 pm, we weigh anchor and head towards one of the bays at the island of Čiovo, where we drop anchor to enjoy the crystal-clear waters of the Adriatic Sea for the first time.
+During a lunch snack after embarkation, we set sail and head towards one of the bays at the island of Čiovo, where we drop anchor to enjoy the crystal-clear waters of the Adriatic Sea for the first time.
 After a long swimming break, we continue our journey to Split, Croatia’s second largest city and the capital of Dalmatia.
 The 1700 year old city was built around the palace of the Roman Emperor Diocletian; today it is a World Heritage site protected by the UNESCO.
 After a city tour, we take a guided walk through the forest park Marjan, located on the homonymous mountain (178 m).
 Today it is a nature reserve, boasting more than 400 different protected plants.
 Dinner and overnight stay in the port of Split with its lively atmosphere of a Mediterranean metropolis.

 Monday: Makarska Riviera–Pelješac Peninsula